hegza/serpent-rs/README.md

 - Format code with: `cargo +nightly fmt`

 ## Developer Notes
-- Comments are currently ignored.
+- Comments are currently included with a workaround.
 I think they should be parsed into the AST at rustpython parser level.
 - Remember to open vs-code project in Windows, not  in Windows Subsystem for Linux, because rust-analyzer tends to not work right on WSL.
+- Fidelity print where AST does not change and pretty print where it does.